<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link rel="alternate" type="text/html" href="http://earreverends.com/notes/play-it-by-ear/" />
+<link rel="alternate" type="text/html" href="https://earreverends.com/notes/rock-t-shirts-quilt/" />

 <author>